yext/search-core/docs/answers-core.directanswer.fieldtype.md

 ## DirectAnswer.fieldType property

-The field type of the direct answer
+The field type of the direct answer.

 <b>Signature:</b>